 The process of faculty review and promotion includes various responsibilities that are shared among individual faculty members, department and division heads, mentors and administrators.
 These responsibilities are outlined in the document “The Process of Promotion - Shared Responsibilities,” which will be made available electronically to all department chairs, faculty and administrators.
 This document should be used by faculty and departments in the School of Medicine to ensure adequate mentoring and faculty development.

-Each faculty member has the primary responsibility for documentation and presentation of his or her accomplishments.
+Each faculty member has the primary responsibility for documentation and presentation of their accomplishments.
 With respect to annual performance reviews, comprehensive (mid-course) reviews, reviews for promotion or tenure and post-tenure reviews, each faculty member must submit all documents that are required by department, SOM and University policies and must participate actively in these reviews.

 The Associate Dean for Faculty Affairs shall also develop and make available to all faculty and departments the following additional tools to aid in the faculty review and promotion process: 1) Suggested format for curriculum vitae; 2) Format for C.V.
 Abstract; 3) Guidelines for assembling promotion and tenure dossiers and educators,’ clinicians’ and scholars’ portfolios; 4) A description of all annual reviews and other performance evaluations required by School or University policies; and 5) An electronic template for conducting and summarizing annual faculty performance reviews and preparing and submitting promotion and tenure dossiers.